zhongyuanzhao/zhongyuanzhao.github.io/_posts/2025-02-03-graph-based-machine-learning-bootcamp.md

   - graph neural networks
 ---

 This tutorial aims to help you get ready to work with graph neural networks from zero.
-You can always ask ChatGPT for help, for example, _"Hey ChatGPT, explain the following code to me ..."_, _"Explain binary search with Python code"_, _"I am trying to set up Docker on Windows/Linux/MacOS but got this error"_, or _"Recommend some free courses or tutorials for learning Python library NetworkX"_.
+You can always ask Google and ChatGPT for help.
+For example,
+- _"Hey ChatGPT, explain the following code to me ..."_
+- _"Explain binary search with Python code"_
+- _"I am trying to set up Docker on Windows/Linux/MacOS but got this error"_
+- _"Recommend some free courses or tutorials for learning Python library NetworkX"_
+- _"I want to find XXX from professional and trustworthy sources, but I don't want mix with YYY, what query words I should use on Google/DuckDuckGo/Bing?"_

 This post will be updated regularly based on feedback.